 A collection of exercise activities lead by licensed fitness coaches and instructors throughout the week; class schedules and fees are managed by the individual instructors.
-Classes include; Yoga for Me, Saturday Morning Bootcamp, Stay Fit 4 Life, and Walk Team.
+Classes include; Yoga for Me, Saturday Morning Bootcamp, Zumba and Walk Team.
 Contact class instructors and please bring water and towel to all fitness classes.
 Click the link below to see the exercise schedule!

 A committed group of health professionals and lay advocates who offer support and assistance in developing new health initiatives for the congregation.
 They also provide manpower for all health education and screening activities such as symposiums, regular blood pressure screenings and blood drives.